peteradye/project-Ellen_Bennett/README.md

 ## Introduction

-   The aim of this project is to estimate Pi using a variety of techniques with the ultimate goal of finding the optimal method.
-In total, nine different methods were trialed, eight of which used Monte Carlo Simulation.
-Four of these methods were simulated using **Wolfram Mathematica 13.0**, with the rest  using **R**.
+   The aim of this project is to estimate Pi using a variety of techniques with the ultimate goal of finding an optimal method.
+In total, nine different methods were trialed, eight of which involved Monte Carlo Simulation.
+Four of these methods were simulated using **Wolfram Mathematica 13.0**, while the rest were performed in **R**.

    Here is an example of one of the Monte Carlo methods: